apollographql/apollo-kotlin-execution/Writerside/topics/scalars.md

 > For an in-depth explanation of the different methods, see [https://www.graphql.de/blog/scalars-in-depth/](https://www.graphql.de/blog/scalars-in-depth/)

-With the above, a possible implementation for `GeoPoint` is:
+With the above, a possible implementation for `GeoPointCoercing` is:

 ```kotlin
 @GraphQLCoercing